-If You Want to Support NFL Player Protests, Watch the WNBA Finals
+If You Want To Support NFL Player Protests, Watch The WNBA Finals

-This Wednesday the Los Angeles Sparks face the Minnesota Lynx in game 5 of the WNBA finals.
+This Wednesday, the Los Angeles Sparks face the Minnesota Lynx in Game 5 of the WNBA Finals.
 This is a great opportunity for some of the best athletes in the game to showcase their talent as they compete for the 2017 WNBA title.
-Wednesday night’s championship game will also provide us with an opportunity to send a clear and powerful message of support for athletes that stand up for social justice.
+Wednesday night’s championship game will also provide us with an opportunity to send a clear and powerful message of support for athletes who stand up for social justice.

 Since the NFL player protests started, there has been a lot of speculation about the impact of these protests and the tactics.
 Critics claim the NFL player protests are damaging the NFL, especially after President Trump called for a boycott.
 Supporters of the protesters have also “tuned out,” boycotting the NFL until the league does more to acknowledge and address racial discrimination.

-With proponents and opponents using the same tactic-- boycotting-- it’s hard to tell which side is “winning,” whose demands should be met, and where this country really stands on athlete activism.
+With proponents and opponents using the same tactic ― boycotting ― it’s hard to tell which side is “winning,” whose demands should be met, and where this country really stands on athlete activism.

 This is not enough to address the underlying and ongoing struggle for athlete autonomy, especially in the social justice space.